Ok

 1. Measure width and height of the artwork to the nearest 1/16 inch.

 2. Measure thickness at the thickest point, including the stretcher bar, keys, or cradle.
+Be sure to measure the corners where there is often a larger measurement due to the fabric being thicker.

 3. Check for proud staples or screw heads that might require extra clearance.